What has changed

 You should always wash your hands before and after changing your face covering.

 Do I need to wear a face covering when I am driving?

 If you are driving alone or only travelling with people from your household, you do not need to wear a face covering.
-You should put your face covering on before you leave your vehicle or if you wind down the window to talk to someone, including at a drive through to collect food or goods where being served by another person.
+You must put your face covering on before you leave your vehicle or if you wind down the window to talk to someone, including at a drive through to collect food or goods where being served by another person.